dgutman/webix_image_organizer/README.md

 Image Organizer app that uses the Webix Toolkit to interact with a Girder server.

+## New Instructions from JC
+* Clone the repo
+* npm install
+* npm run start
+* App by defaul runs in localhost port 5000

 Steps to run app:
 * Install Docker-compose (usually installs with Docker)
 * modify / create a .env file